xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 > Requirements: Katalon Studio 8.0.5

-The following parameter allows you to set automatic timestamps as per your preference.
+The following parameter allows you to set automatic timestamps with your preferred settings.

 | Parameter | Type | Mandatory | Description |
 | --- | --- | --- | --- |